Best Self-Care Tips to Help You Commit to Your Goals

 Pamper Yourself

 Getting a massage can do more than just improve your physical function.
-Clinical studies indicate that a massage is beneficial for improving mood and coping with stress.
-Massages may help to reduce the stress hormone cortisol and increase the neurotransmitters dopamine and serotonin.
+Clinical studies indicate that a massage is beneficial for improving mood and coping with stress.³ Massages may help to reduce the stress hormone cortisol and increase the neurotransmitters dopamine and serotonin.

 Go Slow

-If you’ve been living an at-home existence for a while now, it’s important not to overdo it as you get back into the swing of things.
+It’s important not to overdo it as you get back into the swing of things.
 Establishing a new routine can be stressful for you and everyone in your family.

 We hope these self-care and stress-reducing techniques help you – and your friends and family – get back in the swing so you can live your best life.